 If you are purchasing Sazon seasoning in a packet, there is approximately 1 and ½ teaspoons in a packet of store-bought Sazon.

-This homemade Sazon seasoning is an easy to way to add flavor to Spanish and Mexican dishes!
+This homemade Sazon recipe is an easy to way to add flavor to Spanish and Mexican dishes!
 Uncomplicated to make, yet packed with flavor, you will love having this DIY Latin seasoning mix on hand in your pantry!

 Until next time, friends, cheers – to D.I.Y-ing!